Charging payment Study 2025

-Paying at the charging station: Open-loop and closed-loop systems from the user’s perspective
+Paying at the charging station: open-loop systems and closed-loop systems from the user’s perspective

-The Charging Payment Study analyses who prefers which payment method at public charging stations and how EV drivers assess the other payment methods in terms of their respective advantages and disadvantages.
+The Charging Payment Study surveys who pays at public charging stations using which method and how EV drivers assess the advantages and disadvantages of the various payment methods.

-Between July and September 2024, a total of 3,483 EV drivers from Germany, France, the UK, Italy, Spain and the Netherlands who charge at public stations were surveyed for the study.
+Between July and September 2024, a total of 3,483 electric car drivers from Germany, France, the UK, Italy, Spain and the Netherlands who charge publicly were surveyed for the study.

 CONTENTS AND ADDED VALUE OF THE Charging Payment STUDY